Achieving $\widetilde{O}(1/\epsilon)$ Sample Complexity for Bilinear Systems Identification under Bounded Noises: Conclusion

 \section{Conclusion}

 This paper studied set-membership identification for bilinear systems with bounded noises.
 We showed that, despite the trajectory dependence of the bilinear regressor and possible polynomial state growth, the SME feasible set admits a finite-sample convergence guarantee with $\widetilde{\mathcal O}(1/\epsilon)$ sample complexity.
 Numerical results supported the theory and demonstrated clear advantages over an OLS-based baseline.
+Future work includes extending the finite-sample SME analysis to partially observed LTI systems, where process and measurement noises shape the feasible set and regressors come from input-output histories.